Molly Caughey's Story

 You're in luck.
 Andrew and WIlliam both served in the New Zealand Army so their records can be found online at the Auckland War Memorial Museum Cenotaph.
 This is your most important search.
 Collect as much information as you can.
 Once you've found Andrew and William's Serial Numbers move to Archway and search for their service documents there.

 What happened to the men on this list

-Now that you know what happened to the Caugheys, look again at the Roll of Honour you have been given.
+Now that you know what happened to the Caugheys, download and look at the Roll of Honour.
 St Cuthbert's was, and still is a girls' school so their Roll of Honour was not made up of former students but instead brothers, fathers, uncles and fiances.
 What happened to the men on this list?
 Use Cenotaph to find out how these men ended the war and find their photos.